Homerpalooza: Plot

-After Otto destroys the school bus, Homer is forced to carpool several students to school.
+After Otto destroys the school bus while daydreaming, Homer is forced to carpool several students to school.
 He is shocked to find all the kids hate the classic rock radio station he listens to.
 Homer realizes that music from his high school days is no longer considered cool after a young man at a record store derides it.

 Hoping to impress them, Homer takes Bart and Lisa to the Hullabalooza music festival.
 Homer tries to act cool by wearing a Rastafarian hat, but an angry crowd of Generation Xers confronts him after mistaking him for an undercover police officer.
 After being tossed out by the crowd, Homer angrily kicks a cannon, which shoots one of Peter Frampton's inflatable pigs at his stomach.
 The festival head is impressed by Homer's ability to absorb cannon fire and hires him for the festival's freak show, called the pageant of the transmundane.

 Homer tours with the festival and parties with rap and rock stars Sonic Youth, Cypress Hill and The Smashing Pumpkins while earning respect among young people, including Bart.
 As the tour approaches a stop in Springfield, Homer's stomach aches and he is sent to a veterinarian.
 The doctor informs Homer he will die if he takes another cannonball to his gut.
 Homer decides to perform his act one last time, but he dodges the cannonball at the last second.
 After a warm sendoff from the touring bands, Homer leaves the festival and loses his children's respect for no longer being cool, which he embraces.